SAD - Learning Objectives

 Hazards of Light Boxes & Light Therapy

 Light is powerful and can harm as well as help.
 Do no harm, and use caution, when using light therapy.
 Some light boxes, especially fluorescent, may increase the risk of Macular Degeneration and cataracts from overexposure to UV light.
-Purchase and use Light Boxes with low UV - ultraviolet radiation below 400 nm.
+Purchase and use Light Boxes with low UV - limit ultraviolet radiation below 400 nm.